extremeheat/JSPyBridge/docs/python.md

 you run into issues with dependencies, you can clear the internal `node_modules` folder cache by using `python3 -m javascript --clean` in a command line.

-You can update the internal packages with `python3 -m javascript --update`.
+You can update the internal packages with `python3 -m javascript --update <npm package>`.

+You can install a package internally by using `python3 -m javascript --install <npm package>`.
+Internally, whatever you place after --update will be passed to `npm install <...>`.
+For example, use `python3 -m javascript --install PrismarineJS/vec3` to install the `vec3` package from git.

 ### imports